 Steam / Hot Water Valve Leak – Strega

-Disclaimer: The technical support below for information purposes only.
-1st-line Equipment, LLC is not responsible for any injury or damages resulting from such information.
-Please note that parts are available for purchase from 1st-line Equipment.
+1st-line Equipment, LLC is not responsible for any injury or damages from such information.
+Please note that parts are available for purchase from 1st-line Equipment, LLC self service parts portal.
 These parts do not include any technical support.
-If you're not familiar with the technical aspects of repairing equipment, please order a diagnosis on our website.
-By continuing to read further, you agree to abide by all the terms and conditions on this web site.
-If you do not agree, please stop here.
+If you're unfamiliar with the technical aspects of repairing equipment, please contact a professional for proper evaluation.

 There is an o-ring on the ball joint.